This chapter introduces database change management solution in the following sections:

 Not Identical – The object is present in both left and right sources, and is different.

 The page lists all versions of a comparison and shows the number of objects in each state within each version.
-On the Comparison version page shown in Figure 47-6, you can see the objects in each state individually.
-Objects that are "Not Identical" can be selected to view the differences, and to generate DDL for the left and right definitions as shown in Figure 47-7.
+On the Comparison version page, you can see the objects in each state individually.
+Objects that are "Not Identical" can be selected to view the differences, and to generate DDL for the left and right definitions.

 You can take two further actions to record information about objects in a comparison version: